-The auditor is required by auditing standards to report, in their report on the financial statements, if the section of the annual report describing the work of the audit committee does not appropriately address the matters communicated by the auditor to the audit committee
+25 The auditor is required by auditing standards to report, in their report on the financial statements, if the section of the annual report describing the work of the audit committee does not appropriately address the matters communicated by the auditor to the audit committee.

-- 81. The committee will need to exercise judgement in deciding which of the issues it considered in relation to the financial statements are significant, but should include at least those matters that have informed the board's assessment of whether the company is able to adopt the going concern basis of accounting and the inputs to the board's viability statement.
-The audit committee should aim to describe the significant issues in a concise and understandable form whilst reporting on the specific circumstances of the company. - 82.
-When reporting on the significant issues, the audit committee would not be expected to disclose information which, in its opinion, would be prejudicial to the interests of the company (for example, because it related to impending developments or matters in the course of negotiation). - 83.
-The section need not repeat information disclosed elsewhere in the annual report and accounts, but could provide cross-references to that information. - 84.
+- where a company's audit has been reviewed by the FRC's Audit Quality Review team, the Committee should discuss the findings with their auditors and consider whether any of those findings are significant and, if so, make disclosures about the findings and the actions they and the auditors plan to take.
+This discussion should not include disclosure of the audit quality category. - 82.
+The committee needs to exercise judgement in deciding which of the issues it considered in relation to the financial statements were significant.
+The audit committee should aim to describe the significant issues in a concise and understandable form whilst reporting on the specific circumstances of the company. - 83.
+When reporting on the significant issues, the audit committee would not be expected to disclose information which, in its opinion, would be prejudicial to the interests of the company (for example, because it related to impending developments or matters in the course of negotiation). - 84.
+The section need not repeat information disclosed elsewhere in the annual report and accounts, but could provide signposts to that information. - 85.
 The chairman of the audit committee should be present at the AGM to answer questions on the separate section of the annual report describing the audit committee's activities and matters within the scope of the audit committee's responsibilities.